 Guests Entering through Mifuneyama Rakuen Entrance 1

-- Entrance 1 is a 5 minute walk from Takeo Keirin 2nd Parking Lot.
+・Entrance 1 is 5 min walk from Odds Park TAKEO 2nd Parking Lot.

-- Entrance 1 is a 15 minute walk from Takeo Keirin 1st Parking Lot.
+・Entrance 1 is 15 min walk from Odds Park TAKEO 1st Parking Lot.

 Entry may be restricted depending on crowds.

-Due to time constraints, if the number of visitors in your group suddenly increases, it may be impossible to allow for entry.
+Due to time constraints, if the number of visitors exceeds capacity, entry may not be permitted.